lb-/bakerydemo/bakerydemo/timeline/client/tutorial.md

 - Bundling css _maybe even scss_
 - Must leverage existing Wagtail view, sidebar, header etc
 - Set up prettier
+- Important to note: changing eslint config done in .neutrino.js and requires dev server restart AND editor reload Vscode
+- moment js is huge, see how we can reduce what is included

 ## Understanding